mriusero/defi-user-behavior-clustering/README.md

 ---
 ## License
 This project is licensed under the terms of the [MIT License](LICENSE).
+If you find this project helpful, please consider giving it a star or citing it in your work.